-Borani banjan is a popular Afghan side dish that stars eggplant as the central ingredient.
+Borani Banjan is a popular Afghan side dish that stars eggplant as the central ingredient.
 The history of borani starts in Iran, where it’s enjoyed as a cold starter dish.
 But unlike its Persian ancestor, this Afghan version is nice and warm, perfect for winter.
 Best of all, it’s naturally vegan-friendly: no modifications are needed from the traditional recipe.

 What You’ll Need